+Even if he uses different words.
 There's the kingdom of perfect love and life and light.
-There's Jesus, the king.
-And there's the resurrection.
-Those are the cores of the gospel.
+There's Jesus the king.
+There's the resurrection.
+These are the core ideas of the gospel.

-But just like Glenn doesn't use Paul's words, you don't have to use Glenn's words to explain the gospel.
-And you can think about your own way of sharing the gospel with the people that you know.
+But just like Glenn doesn't use Paul's words, you don't have to use Glenn's words, light and life and love.

-So Paul explained the gospel to the Jews.
-How did they react?
-In verse 24 to 28.
+And you can think about your own way of sharing the gospel to the people around you.
+So Paul explained the gospel to the Jews and how did they react in verse 24.

+Verse 24.
 Some were convinced by what he said, but others would not believe.
 They disagreed among themselves and began to leave after Paul had made this final statement.

-The Holy Spirit spoke the truth to your ancestors when he said through Isaiah the prophet, Go to this people and say, You will be ever hearing but never understanding.
+[15:02] The Holy Spirit spoke the truth to your ancestors when he said through Isaiah the prophet, Go to this people and say, You will be ever hearing but never understanding.